Trucks of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 1.
-Three more trucks of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 2.
+Six trucks of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, and there are no obstacles for them.